PTM-POSE Reference

 Parameters:

 Given the spliced ptms, altered_flanks, or combined PTMs dataframe, identify the number of PTMs corresponding to specific annotations in the foreground (PTMs impacted by splicing) and the background (all PTMs in the proteome or all PTMs in dataset not impacted by splicing).
 This information can be used to calculate the enrichment of specific annotations among PTMs impacted by splicing.
-Several options are provided for constructing the background data: pregenerated (based on entire proteome in the ptm_coordinates dataframe) or significance (foreground PTMs are extracted from provided spliced PTMs based on significance and minimum delta PSI)
+Several options are provided for constructing the background data: all (based on entire proteome in the ptm_coordinates dataframe) or significance (foreground PTMs are extracted from provided spliced PTMs based on significance and minimum delta PSI)

 Parameters: